A pair of used Yeezys selling for more than a Honda Civic. That’s the sneaker resale market in 2026 — and hip-hop built every inch of it.

 Have Your Say

 This was groundbreaking for several reasons.
-First, it demonstrated that hip-hop artists could sell products the way athletes could — that cultural influence translated into commercial power.
-Second, it established the specific connection between hip-hop and sneakers that would become one of the most lucrative relationships in consumer culture.
-And third, it proved that authenticity mattered: Run-DMC did not take money to promote a product they did not use.
-They promoted a product they already loved, and that genuinely organic relationship between the artist and the brand is what made the endorsement credible.
+First, it showed that hip-hop artists could sell products the way athletes could.
+In essence, cultural influence translated into commercial power.
+Second, it established the connection between hip-hop and sneakers.
+Eventually, that connection would become one of the most lucrative in consumer culture.

 LA Gear Lit Up Sneaker & Pop Culture in the 90’s